Minjung art: Legacy

 Shifts in global and domestic politics, as well as the growing stronghold of consumerism in Korea, and official acceptance of minjung art, all contributed to minjung art's decline in the early 1990s.
 However, for a short period of time, younger minjung artists utilized montage and kitsch in an attempt to reformulate minjung art.

 Post-minjung art

 Critics proposed the term "post-minjung art" in the late 1990s.
 The controversial term became a point of discussion in the Korean contemporary art world by 2008.
 While art historian Sohl Lee critiques the post-minjung art discourse as often limited to rhetoric at the cost of a careful examination of the older generation of artworks themselves, she sees value in considering the complex web of connections between minjung and post-minjung art.

 Artist Young Min Moon considers collectives like Seongnam Project (1998-9), flyingCity (2001-ongoing), and mixrice as drawing from the history of minjung art, and others like Ipgim (breath) as challenging the legacy of male-dominated minjung art.

-In addition to Seongnam Project and flying City, Chunghoon Shin considers Choi Jeonghwa (b.
-1961) as carrying on the legacy of Reality and Utterance.
+In addition to Seongnam Project and flying City, Chunghoon Shin considers Choi Jeonghwa (born 1961) as carrying on the legacy of Reality and Utterance.